-The Holladay House Signature Coffee comes exclusively from Orange County Coffee Roasters.
-Roasting only a few blocks away from the Holladay House, Orange County Coffee Roasters imports and roasts the finest coffees from around the world.
+The Holladay House Signature Coffee comes exclusively from Orange County Roasters.
+Roasting only a few blocks away from the Holladay House, Orange County Roasters imports and roasts the finest coffees from around the world.
 Custom-roasted to our own specifications, the Holladay House Signature Coffee is rich, full-bodied, and the perfect way to start your day!

 Eggs and Produce

-Orange County Farmer’s Market: All types of fresh seasonal produce can be found at the Orange County Farmer’s Market, located on Main Street.
+Orange County Farm Stores: All types of fresh seasonal produce can be found at local Orange County Farm Stores.
 Numerous local vendors provide us with honey, fruits, vegetables, eggs, jams, jellies, and pickles, all Virginia-produced.

 The Market at Grelen: A responsible and community-minded farm market that has pick-your-own berries, mushrooms, peaches, and other great produce.
 Only about 4 miles away.